radius-project/radius/schemas/rest-api-specs/readme.md

 # Radius Open API documents

 This directory holds the Open API documents used to generate `pkg/radclient`.

 - `common-types.json`: these are shared type definitions for common constructs in ARM.
 Taken from [here](https://github.com/Azure/azure-rest-api-specs-pr).
 - `radius.json`: Open API document for our Radius Resource Provider.

+Both of the files are symlink.
+The main reason is that files are also used in our schema validation logic in the package `pkg/radrp/schema` through go-embed.
+Due to the limitation of go-embed, we can not refer to these files directly from the package `pkg/radrp/schema`, nor can we embed symlinks to these files.
+As a workaround, we leave the hard copy of both these JSON files in `pkg/radrp/schema` and create the symlinks in this directory.

 > 💡 `radius.json` may reference types defined in the `../application-model` directory for reuse of definitions.
 You should update the generated code (run `make generate`) when making **any** schema change.